International Students FAQ

 8. What is required of me once I am in the country?

-in the program.
+You must report to the school on the start date of your first course and make your presence known to the International Student Coordinator at Knox.
+You will then be registered in SEVIS (the governmental system regulating international students) and your status will be changed to active.
 You must also make the International Student Coordinator aware of any changes in address, program dates, or other information relevant to your stay in the United States.
 It is the student’s responsibility to communicate any irregularities or concerns with Knox.

-Master‐level students living in the United States on an F‐1 visa must maintain a full course load of at least 12 credit hours, except in the last semester of study.
+Master‐level students living in the United States on an F‐1 visa must maintain a full course load of at least 9 credit hours.
+The student is able to take up to one course online each semester.
 Doctoral‐level students are expected to attend all sessions of the course for which they are registered.